Humanities Faculty Librarian

 BA Library & Corporate Information Management (Hons) (Curtin), ALIA

 I was appointed as a Faculty Librarian in September 2013, having been employed by Curtin University Library since 2004.
-In this role, I provide library support to the staff and research students from the four Schools in the Humanities Faculty, the Centre for Aboriginal Studies and the various research centres associated with the Humanities.
+In this role, I provide library support to the staff and research students from the three Schools in the Humanities Faculty, the Centre for Aboriginal Studies and the various research centres associated with the Humanities.

 Background and special interests